whole-tale/wt-design-docs/development/mockups/tale-publishing/README.rst

 - How do we track which tale a tale was forked from?
 - What gets saved, registered data?
 - Describe how we might make use of package management conventions such as pip's requirements.txt
+- Describe how we'll get into MetacatUI from WholeTale
+  - How do we handle D1 Objects that were brought into WT, and then re-published?
+We shouldn't re-create the Objects.

 Notes from 2018-02 All Hands Meeting Discussion
 -----------------------------------------------